exorad/gcm_toolkit/doc/source/cli.rst

 Command Line Interface
 ======================

-``gcmt`` also provides some functionality to be used from the command line.
+``gcm_toolkit`` also provides some functionality to be used from the command line.
-The functionalites explained below are scripts, which are automatically installed into your environment, when installing ``gcmt``.
+The functionalites explained below are scripts, which are automatically installed into your environment, when installing ``gcm_toolkit``.
 You can use them in your terminal by hitting the name of the script (e.g.:).
 Information on the required arguments can be found below, or by using the ``-h`` flag.